kubescape/kubescape.io/docs/docs/operator/relevancy.md

 Relevancy is installed by default when installing the Kubescape operator through Helm.
 You must have a node that supports eBPF.

 !!! note Note
-    Relevancy does not work on Minikube or Docker Desktop.
+    Relevancy might not work on Minikube or Docker Desktop.

 The durations for how long the node agent will observe a running container are configured with the `nodeAgent.config` values in the Helm installation:

 ```
 nodeAgent:
   config:
-    maxLearningPeriod: 3h
+    maxLearningPeriod: 24h
     learningPeriod: 2m
     updatePeriod: 10m
 ```